elfmz/far2l/README.md

 To force-disable TTY|X and TTY|Xi backends: add argument -DTTYX=no; to disable only TTY|Xi - add argument -DTTYXI=no

-To save space by exluding support of East Asian codepages set: add -DEACP=no

 To eliminate libuchardet requirement to reduce far2l dependencies by cost of losing automatic charset detection functionality: add -DUSEUCD=no

 To build with Python plugin: add argument -DPYTHON=yes